The Cat Who Walked by Himself

 We?

-I don’t remember any introduction, as he strolled across to where I stood at the foot of the escalator, leaning on the corner of the wall where it opened onto the dark, uninviting railway platform at Gatwick airport.
-Deserted except for the two of us, much too early for the first train.
-I suppose he must have asked if I was going to Brighton.
+I don’t remember an introduction, as he strolled across to where I stood at the foot of the escalator, leaning on the wall where it opened onto the dark, uninviting railway platform at Gatwick airport.
+Deserted except for the two of us, we were much too early for the first train.
+He must have asked if I was going to Brighton.
 I was.
 He wasn’t; he was going home, which was somewhere along the way.
 He didn’t look as if he’d been on a wild night out, but I wasn’t registering much at five in the morning, after a four-hour flight on which I hadn’t slept a wink.

-Eventually – rather quickly, in fact – we’d got onto house-buying.
-He’d probably asked where I lived, forcing me to explain.
+Uncommonly, we’d got straight onto house-buying.
+He’d probably asked where I lived, forcing me into the now standard response of ‘nowhere, actually’.

 ‘We could go to Portugal,’ he ventured, after I’d muttered something about Brexit taking away my choices.
 Portugal was supposed to be the easiest EU country to obtain a residency visa for, I concurred, but I didn’t know it well and wasn’t sure if it was my place.
 I was playing along to the best of my ability.
 It was a game, wasn’t it?